DeepSpeed-VisualChat: Multi-Round Multi-Image Interleave Chat via Multi-Modal Causal Attention: Related Work

 \section{Related Work}

-Multi-modal models, especially those focusing on vision-language integrations, typically fall into two distinct categories: dual-encoder-based models~\cite{lxmert,vilbert,vl-bert,vinvl,clip,oscar,vilt,albef,simvlm,vlmo,ofa,coca,vlbeit,blip,pali,clip,align,vilclip,klite,florence,flava,liu2023learning,shen2023scaling}, and models comprising visual encoders and textual decoders~\cite{flamingo,li2023blip2,liu2023visual,li2023otter,zhu2023minigpt,gong2023multimodal,su2023pandagpt,bai2023qwen,zhao2023mmicl,awadalla2023openflamingo,huang2023sparkles}.
+Multi-modal models, especially those focusing on vision-language integrations, typically fall into two distinct categories: dual-encoder-based models~\cite{lxmert,vilbert,vl-bert,vinvl,clip,oscar,vilt,albef,simvlm,vlmo,ofa,coca,vlbeit,blip,pali,clip,align,vilclip,klite,florence,flava,liu2023learning,shen2023scaling}, and models comprising visual encoders and textual decoders~\cite{flamingo,li2023blip2,liu2023visual,li2023otter,zhu2023minigpt,gong2023multimodal,su2023pandagpt,bai2023qwen,awadalla2023openflamingo,huang2023sparkles}.
 Our work is associated with the latter, often referred to as Large Visual Language Models (\lvlms), thus our discussion predominantly revolves around \lvlms.

-Most implementations of \lvlms deploy one of two architecture styles: (1) The Flamingo design~\cite{flamingo,li2023otter,awadalla2023openflamingo,zhao2023mmicl} incorporates cross-attention, introducing new parameters to \llms to interlink visual and textual elements.
-(2) MiniGPT4~\cite{zhu2023minigpt,liu2023visual,bai2023qwen,huang2023sparkles} employs causal-attention design, integrating visual tokens as textual embeddings.
+Most implementations of \lvlms deploy one of two architecture styles: (1) The Flamingo design~\cite{flamingo,li2023otter,awadalla2023openflamingo} incorporates cross-attention, introducing new parameters to \llms to interlink visual and textual elements.
+(2) The Flamingo design~\cite{flamingo,li2023otter,awadalla2023openflamingo} incorporates cross-attention, introducing new parameters to \llms to interlink visual and textual elements.
 Although both designs effectively assimilate visual information and generate textual content, their advantages and drawbacks are manifold.
-The Flamingo design consumes significant training/inference memory and less data due to the introduction of a relatively larger set of new parameters.
+The Flamingo design necessitates extensive training/inference memory and fewer data due to the introduction of numerous new parameters.
 Conversely, the MiniGPT4 design, while less memory-intensive, is more data-dependent to effectively align visual and textual features.
 Consequently, an emerging query is whether a novel architecture can harmonize the introduction of fewer new parameters with data efficiency.

 Despite the substantial advancements achieved by existing \lvlms, certain aspects, particularly multi-round multi-image conversation involving interleaved image and text input, remain unaddressed.
 Works like~\cite{liu2023visual} predominantly concentrate on single image conversation, and~\cite{li2023otter} necessitate simultaneous input of all images, limiting their applicability in conventional conversational applications.